Delors/DJ/Readme.md

 ## Usage

 Reads in a (case) specific dictionary and generates an output dictionary by processing each input entry according to some well defined operations.
-Additionally, this tool can also be used to analyze existing dictionaries.
+Additionally, this tool can also be used to "just" analyze existing dictionaries.

 ```sh
 python3 TransformDictionary.py [-o <Operations File>] [-d <Dictionary.utf8.txt>]